sagemath/trac_to_gh/Issue 6373.md

 # Issue 6373: AA and QQbar have no is_square method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6373

 Original creator: ncalexan